VickenMat/War-of-the-Worlds/World War I/Battles/Eastern Front/Gorlice-Tarnow Offensive.md

 - Beginning as a minor attack, ended as the chief Central Powers' success of 1915 - accomplishing all objectives in less time than expected
 - Caused a total collapse of Russian supply lines and their retreat far into Russia
 	- Neutralized the Tsarist Army as a fighting for for months considering the losses of territory, soldiers, and war materials
+- The Great Retreat was a strategic full withdrawal out of Poland after the defeat to the Central Powers
 - Although the success, Vienna and Berlin went back to  waging war **independently**

 ![undefined](https://upload.wikimedia.org/wikipedia/commons/0/09/01915_Schwere_deutsche_Morser.jpg)